 But that doesn’t make the fear go away.
 It also doesn’t help you feel any better.
-In this article, you’ll learn some tips for what to do when you’re visiting a dentist.
+In this article, you’ll learn some tips for what to do when you’re visiting a dentist while suffering from dental anxiety.
 These tips will help you feel less nervous.
 Additionally, this fear of visiting dentists isn’t limited to you.
 As you’ll learn in this article, dental anxiety and dental phobia are more common than people think.

 Dental Anxiety and Dental Phobia

 According to the Journal of Dental Hygiene, 50% to 80% of Americans, and adults specifically, have mild to severe forms of dental anxiety.
 Dental anxiety is fear of visiting a dentist.
 Dental phobia, which is less common than dental anxiety, is an extreme fear of visiting a dentist.

 Understanding dental anxiety and dental phobia is important because these types of fears:

 - Lead people to avoid visiting a dentist

 - Lead people to feeling threatened or afraid while at the dentist

 - Make people avoid good oral hygiene practices in order to maintain optimal oral health

 So, while fear of visiting the dentist may seem unimportant and silly, it’s actually a barrier to having good and beautiful teeth.